Pelvic Pain: Symptoms, Causes, & Possible Treatment Methods

 According to the CDC, chronic pelvic pain was responsible for up to 10% of all gynecological visits.
 Chronic pelvic pain (CPP) also accounted for up to 30% of all laparoscopic procedures in adults.

 Medication management may provide relief from pelvic pain.
 Superior hypogastric plexus block procedures have been shown to provide excellent relief for many types of pelvic pain.
 The procedure is low risk, outpatient, and is successful in 70% of patients for all types of pelvic pain conditions.

 The block provides reductions in pain averaging 50% and the opiate needs for pelvic pain usually drop about 40%.

 30% of women with chronic pelvic pain have already had a hysterectomy.

 People with severe pelvic pain are advised to make some changes in their daily lifestyle.
 Patients may consider spending at least one hour working out in the gym and abstain from spicy food.

 They should incorporate high-fiber foods in their daily diet and drink a lot of water to prevent constipation and keep the body hydrated.
 Patients are also advised to refrain from caffeine, alcohol, and nicotine.
 Patients should eat a balanced diet and quit smoking to improve the flow of blood in the body, resulting in nourishing healthy oxygenation.
 Working with their physician on a plan of treatment is the best preventive medicine.

-If you or a loved one is suffering from Pelvic Pain and would like the best San Antonio pelvic pain management, contact Premier Pain Consultants today.
+If you or a loved one is suffering from Pelvic Pain and would like the best San Antonio pelvic pain management, contact Texas Pain Network today.
 The practice has a Double Board Certified pain management doctor accepting over 50 insurance plans at multiple locations.

 Call (210) 202-4030 for more information and scheduling!